-John Thompson, legendary Georgetown basketball coach, dies at 78: reports
+John Thompson, legendary Georgetown basketball coach, dies at 78

 Thompson resigned from coaching in 1999.
 He would later be inducted into the Basketball Hall of Fame.

+Thompson was replaced by his longtime assistant coach Craig Esherick.
+Esherick would last until 2004 and be replaced by Thompson's son, John Thompson III.

-Thompson’s son John Thompson III took the reins from his father until 2017.
+Thompson III was the coach until 2017.
 Ronny Thompson, his younger son, was the head coach at Ball State from 2006 to 2007.